-Does your mower have a faulty, damaged or even a missing primer?
-With this article, we’ll show you how to get your mower going without using the primer.
+Does your mower have a faulty, damaged, or even a missing primer?
+In this article, we’ll show you how to get your mower going without using the primer.
 And have you back mowing within 5 minutes.

 In order to start your mower without a primer, squirt starter fluid directly into the carburetor via the air intake.
 Simply remove the air filter cover, take out the air filter, and squirt starting fluid into the air intake nozzle.
 Quickly replace the air filter, and start your mower.
 It should start straight away.

 I’d recommend reading this in more detail though.
-Ready to get starting a lawn mower without a primer – in under 5 minutes?
+Ready to start a lawn mower without a primer – in under 5 minutes?
 Let’s get started!

 What you’ll need

 For this little work around you won’t need much:

 - Screwdriver (If you need one to help you remove the air filter cover)